TauGuide/tau-guide-documents/docs/quick-start.md

 Tau aims to become an indispensable technology.
 Once Tau has launched, any company, nation or organisation not using the collaborative power of the network will likely be at a disadvantage.<br><br>

-[Please refer to our guide and the project's Whitepaper](https://tau.guide/docs/tau-conceptual-guide/) for a more in depth view of Tau-Chain and Agoras.
+[Please refer to our guide and the project's Whitepaper](https://tau.guide/docs/tau-conceptual-guide/) for a more in depth view of Tauchain and Agoras.

 ---